 This is a call to action!
-An appeal to educators across the country to do something that would encourage their pupils to read more, and connect with their local community.
+An appeal to educators across the country to do something that would encourage their pupils to read more, and connect with the urgent need to keep libraries safely at the core of their local community.
 The long-term benefits could be significant in terms of progress and engagement for individual children, and at the core of this action is sound, recognised research that supports potential outcomes.
 Not all families will rise to the challenge, but the results, if they choose to do so, are worth trying for.

 This magic bullet is a homework task to join and use the local library this Easter holiday.